-“Also, the doctor himself had thought to join this voyage, but had seen from his figures that there would be great winds, sickness and the like.
+“The doctor hisself had thought to join this voyage, but saw from his figures that there would be great winds, sickness and the like.

 “I arrkst my she-friend if she meant to stay ashore, but she believed her captain and her ship would come safe through.

 “I told her my captain was my old shipmate John Trout [Troughton], a man who knows his trade.

 “So she and I left Plymouth in good heart.
 As did our Earl.

 “All now know this learned doctor spake true.
 Such weather at this time of year never was seen before, but we weren’t driven back to port.
 What some called a tempest was to us no more than a stiff gale.